 View ( 25 ) Case Studies about Automatic Bagging Machines Below

 The first level of automation would be to add a bag tip and drop component to a valve bag filler machine.
 Then, make the system more automatic by adding a bag placer that automatically places an empty bag on the bag fill spout.
 Next, add a machine that includes a single or dual filling hopper that simultaneously fills while a bag or bags are being filled.
 The final level of automation would be to add a robot bag palletizer at the end of the line.

-The video below shows a palletizing robot that stacks 50 pound paper valve bags onto a wooden shipping pallet located on the floor per the programmed bag placement design.
+The video below shows a pallet stacking robot stacking 50 lb. paper valve bags onto a pallet located on the floor per the programmed bag placement design.
 This robot was added to an existing bag filling system to reduce labor costs and increase automation.